 Attorney & Partner, Gray Plant Mooty

-Attorney Anne Bjerken has been named a “Minnesota Rising Star” by Thomson Reuters from 2012–2014.
+Attorney Anne Bjerken was named a “Minnesota Rising Star” by Thomson Reuters from 2012–2014.
 Bjerken is certainly comfortable with stars, because that describes a good part of her clientele at Gray Plant Mooty.
-She discovered she had the perfect temperament to work well with entertainers, top CEOs, and professional athletes.
+She discovered she had the perfect temperament to work well with entertainers, top CEOs, and professional athletes – notably former Minnesota Twin Corey Koskie.
 Bjerken focuses her energies on estate planning for complex estates, estate and trust administration, and preparation of prenuptial and postnuptial agreements.
 Her volunteer efforts include being a board member of the Guthrie Theater, and serving as a volunteer attorney for the Minnesota AIDS Project.
 Bjerken has been at Gray Plant Mooty since 2007 and has been named a partner.

 Founder & CEO, Hope Chest